ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ## During GSoC Phase 3:

 **1.)** Stored thread id and thread name in a table so that the table can be used later in the LTTng sched_switch event.
-With the help of the table, the thread's can have a name.
+With the help of the table, the threads can have a name.

-**2.)** Populated the thread id and thread name table to LTTng sched_switch event in the rtems-record-lttng tool so that thread's can have the name.
+**2.)** Populated the thread id and thread name table to LTTng sched_switch event in the rtems-record-lttng tool so that threads can have the name.

 **3.)** Generated metadata from the rtems-record-lttng tool.